 In October 2016 Dubai hosted the second day & night test match which was played between Pakistan and West Indies where

-Pakistan were the winners.
+Pakistan was the winner.
 Australia also hosted two day & night test matches.

 One was against South Africa and the other against Pakistan.
 In August 2017 England also started playing the day & night test matches.